tikv/website/content/blog/tikv-3.0ga-release-notes.md

 date: 2019-07-08
 ---

-Today we're very proud to announce the general availability of TiKV 3.0!
+Today we're proud to announce the general availability of TiKV 3.0!
 Before release, TiKV 3.0 underwent a rigorous testing regime, including the [official Jepsen test](https://www.pingcap.com/blog/tidb-passes-jepsen-test-for-snapshot-isolation-and-single-key-linearizability/) with TiDB.

-In this version, we tackled many problems of stability at massive scales.
-Whether it's spanning hundreds of nodes or storing over a trillion key-value pairs, we've seen our users and contributors put TiKV to the test in serious, real world, production scenarios.
-With 3.0, we've taken our ideas and lessons to bring a host of features that can better support these growing demands.
+In this version, we tackled many problems of stability at massive scale.
+Whether spanning hundreds of nodes or storing over a trillion key-value pairs, we've seen our users put TiKV to the test in serious, real-world, production scenarios.
+In 3.0, we've applied the lessons learned from these deployments to bring a host of new features that can better support users' growing demands.

 ## Steady at scale

-In TiKV 3.0 we've improved our system by:
+For the 3.0 release, we've improved TiKV by:

-* **Optimizing the Raft heartbeat mechanism.** With the Hibernate Region feature, TiKV now adjusts the heartbeat frequency according to region activity.
-This means you'll see less CPU time and network traffic from idle regions.
+* **Optimizing the Raft heartbeat mechanism.** With the [hibernate region](https://github.com/tikv/rfcs/blob/master/text/2019-03-04-hibernate-raft.md) feature, TiKV now adjusts the heartbeat frequency according to region activity.
+That means you'll see less CPU time and network traffic from idle regions.

 * **Distributing Garbage Collection.** The introduction of a distributed garbage collector improves performance on large scale clusters dramatically, leading to better stability through more consistent performance.

-* **Pessimistic Locking.** It's now possible to ask TiKV to treat your transactions pessimistically.
-This means you can take exclusive ownership over a value for a duration.
-As Rust developers, we really like the idea of ownership!
+* **Pessimistic Locking.** It's now possible to ask TiKV to enforce transactions using pessimistic locking.
+This means you can take exclusive ownership over a value for a duration, preventing other requests from modifying it.

-* **Expanding our coprocessor.** With lots of new or improved functionalities such as vector operations, batch executor, RPN functions, `work-stealing` thread pool model,  our coprocessor continues to evolve, allowing for more efficient ways to work with your data.
+* **Expanding our coprocessor.** With lots of new or improved functionalities such as vector operations, batch executor, [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) functions, `work-stealing` thread pool model,  our coprocessor continues to evolve, allowing for more powerful and efficient ways to work with your data.

 * **Enhancing operator friendliness.** Human or machine, we've empowered our operators to get more out of TiKV by unifying our log format, adding new features to `tikv-ctl`, adding even more in-depth metrics, and serving HTTP based metrics.
 This makes TiKV easier to operate, inspect, and enjoy.

 * **Refining request types.** While TiKV previously supported commands like `BatchGet`, 3.0 brings a new `BatchCommands` request type.
 This allows TiKV to handle batches of requests of differing kinds (such as `Get` and `Put`), leading to less data on the wire and better performance.
 We also added support for raw reversed scanning, and `Insert` semantics on prewrite.

-* **Reducing write amplification.** Inspired by the great ideas from [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), we implemented a storage engine plugin to RocksDB that we dubbed 'Titan'.
-It works best with larger (>1 KB) values.
+* **Reducing write amplification.** Inspired by the great ideas from [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), we implemented Titan, a key-value plugin that improves write performance for scenarios with value sizes greater than 1KB, and relieves write amplification in certain degrees.

-You can see all the changes in detail [here](https://github.com/tikv/tikv/blob/release-3.0/CHANGELOG.md).
+You can see all the changes in detail in the [changelog](https://github.com/tikv/tikv/blob/release-3.0/CHANGELOG.md).

 ## Improved Performance

 Using [`go-ycsb`](https://github.com/pingcap/go-ycsb) we benchmarked TiKV 3.0.0 against TiKV 2.1.14.
 We benchmarked a cluster of 3 TiKV nodes, 1 PD node, and 1 node running YCSB.
 We used DigitalOcean `s-8vcpu-32gb` size machines, and you can reproduce the benchmark for yourself using the fully automated terraform script [here](https://github.com/Hoverbear/tikv-bench).

+The settings for YCSB we used were:

 * 1KB Value Size
 * 100 Field Length